front-end-intermediate/session-2/readme.md

 ```

 Essentially, it requires '.exe' for chrome and uses delineated double quotes - \"

-## Homework

-1. Review the material below and set up a workflow using NPM and SASS on your computer which includes node-sass and browser refresh
-1. Convert the CSS to SASS - use variables and nesting

 ### Faking a Single Page Application (SPA)